varoonrao/tap-ripple/README.md

-# Ripple effect on element click.
+# Ripple effect on click of the element.
 Light weight Javascript based library to enhance the user experience.

 Get the material design ripple effect on button click or the elements which